Zach Galifianakis, Louis C.K. comedy show 'Baskets' picked up by FX

-LOS ANGELES (Reuters) - “Baskets,” a new comedy series created by comedians Zach Galifianakis and Louis C.K., has been picked up by FX for a 2016 debut, the basic cable network said on Wednesday.
+LOS ANGELES, Aug 27 (Reuters) - “Baskets,” a new comedy series created by comedians Zach Galifianakis and Louis C.K., has been picked up by FX for a 2016 debut, the basic cable network said on Wednesday.

 “The Hangover” actor Galifianakis, known for his eccentric and deadpan style, will star in the 10-part series, write and act as executive producer along with Emmy-winning comedian Louis C.K., who has his own show “Louie” on the FX network.